 Intellectual Preparation and Spiritual Transformation

-By taking the Sustainable Economic Development and Buddhism courses and preparing intellectually for our pilgrimage by meditating and journaling daily, we were each adequately prepared for the mental and emotional transformations that we all experienced in Bhutan.
-We visited many kemphos, rinpoches, monks, and lamas--all Buddhist religious experts and teachers, as well as many temples and monasteries.
+By taking the Sustainable Economic Development and Buddhism courses Bhutan via Hiram College and preparing intellectually for our pilgrimage by meditating and journaling daily, we were each adequately prepared for the mental and emotional transformations that we all experienced in the enchanted land.
+We visited many kemphos, rinpoches, monks, and lamas—all Buddhist religious experts and teachers, as well as many temples and monasteries.
 We made journal entries as part of our course work, contemplating development, happiness, enlightenment, engagement, and participation.
 We spent half of our trip camping, living close to the land and the people.

 All of these experiences, as well as the fresh, clean, thin Himalayan air opened our minds to new experiences and new interpretations of our surroundings and ourselves.
 I have never thought as clearly as I did in Bhutan.
 I remember every day’s activities on our trip which ended almost three months ago.
 When I compare the mental clarity I experienced while in Bhutan to my American way of thinking and living, it seems that I can now barely remember what I ate for breakfast yesterday in the U.S.

 The Basics of Visiting Bhutan